KhronosGroup/glTF-Metadata-CLI/README.md

 # Future milestones

-This section is formatted like "PRIORITY: Milestone" to give an idea of how important the milestone is to final 1.0.0 release.
+This section is formatted as "PRIORITY: Milestone" to give an idea of how important the milestone is to final 1.0.0 release.

  - CRITICAL: Pre-built binaries for each platform.
  - HIGH: Input via command-line parameters.